SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 #### Setting up Solace JNDI References

-To enable the JMS clients to connect and look up the Queue destination required by Solace application, there are two JNDI objects required on the Solace Message Router:
+To enable the JMS clients to connect and look up the Queue destination required by Solace application, there are two JNDI objects required on the Solace Message Broker:

 * A connection factory: /jms/cf/default
 * A queue destination: JNDI/Q/toNifi